-Creative Corner Arts & Crafts Station + Scavenger Hunt (Saturday & Sunday, Noon - 6:00 pm @ Big Top)
+Creative Corner Arts & Crafts Station, Children's Storytelling, & Scavenger Hunt (Saturday, 1:00 pm - 6:00 pm @ Silver Maple Big Top/Family Tent)

 Using a combination of hand-cut metal objects, driftwood, and other accoutrements, we will assemble a wind chime to charm the birds.
 If people have needle nose pliers they can lend and bring along, that would be appreciated.
 From 5 years old to 85, everyone will enjoy this craft.
 There will be paint, paper-mâché, and beads to upcycle your wind chime.
 No two will be alike.

 Judy & Ruby — Children’s Entertainment (Saturday @ Big Top)

 Two of Winnipeg's favourite family performers are back at the festival to entertain kids, and of course, kids at heart under the big top with three 20-minute shows (at 1:00 pm, 2:20 pm, and 5:00 pm) featuring oodles of laughter, storytelling, singing, and interactive fun!

 Magician Chris Kitchen (Saturday, 3:40 pm - 4:00 pm @ Big Top)

 Join Chris Kitchen for a highly-popular children's show that combines magic and humour for all ages!

 Hula Hooping (Saturday & Sunday)

 Simply grab a hula hoop if you see one, and move your body during any type of music during the festival program!

 Northern Lights Bellydance Troupe (Saturday, 4:00 pm - 5:00 pm @ Green Lawn south of Big Top)